brunoarine/tempers/README.md

 # TEMPers

 A simple Rust utility to read TEMPer v1.4 USB thermometers.
-This personal project was created to learn Rust while solving a practical need for temperature monitoring.
+This personal project was created to learn Rust while solving a practical need for temperature monitoring in my homelab room.

-## Features

-- Reads current temperature from TEMPer v1.4 devices
-- Simple CLI output
-- Error handling for device disconnections

 ## Installation